jdrichardsappacad/react-2021/week-14/practices/10a-useEffect-api/README.md

 ## Display the data

-Comment out the `h1` tag that says `No Data to Display`
+Comment out the `h1` tag that says `No Data to Display`.

-Create another `return` below the commented code .
+Create another `return` below the commented code.

 For each object in the array, create a `div` with a class of `serverContainer`.
-Use an `h1` tag to display the `title`, an `h2` tag to display the `body` and an `image` tag to display the image using the parsed `image` field as the `src` and the `title` as the `alt` value.
+Use an `h1` tag to display the `title`, an `h2` tag to display the `body` and an `img` tag to display the image using the parsed `image` field as the `src` and the `title` as the `alt` value.
 Don't forget to add a key for each object listed using the `id`.

 It takes time to retrieve data that you are receiving from a 3rd party api.
-Above the `return` you've alredy created, add a conditional where, if the `serverData` slice of state is empty, the user only sees an `h1` tag that says:
+Above the `return` you've already created, add a conditional where, if the `serverData` slice of state is empty, the user only sees an `h1` tag that says:
 `No Data To Display`.
 Notice that you will catch a quick glimpse of this message when reloading the app.